alphadeveloper622/Vue3-Chartjs-TailWind-Vite/README.md

-# ReSight Vue UI components
+# Sharon Vue UI components
 This repository contains libraries of Vue Single File Components (SFCs) which can be used in other projects.

 This repo uses TypeScript, [pnpm](https://pnpm.io) for package management, and [Vite](https://vitejs.dev) for building/bundling the libraries.